This quick tutorial will show you how to setup and use Academic.

 Choose the right theme for you

-Check out the available color themes and have fun choosing a design you love.
+Check out the available themes and have fun choosing a design you love.

 Once you have settled on a theme, edit your

-Don’t worry if you are not 100% happy with the colors or font yet, as these can be fully customized later on.
+Don’t worry if you are not 100% happy with the colors or font yet, as these can be fully customized later.